Quick Look at the Best Coinbase Alternatives:

 The legality of Bitcoin and other cryptocurrencies is a hotly contested topic, even after 10 years of operating.
 Bitcoin and other cryptocurrency transactions are decentralized by nature, which makes them very difficult for governments to tax.
 Some exchanges help you keep track of when you buy and sell crypto, making it easier for you to compile documents come tax season.

 Certain exchanges and coins are banned in different parts of the world.
-For example, XRP is not currently allowed on U.S based exchanges.
+Some of the best Coinbase alternatives such as Binance are not available in the U.S. and other large countries.
+Luckily, Binance opened up a (technically separate) great exchange for U.S. users, Binance.US.
 The legality of cryptocurrency exchanges is also debated at the state level and not every exchange is able to operate in every state.
 While most states allow similar crypto services, New York has special legislation that doesn't allow certain exchanges, like FTX, to operate in its jurisdiction.

 The Best Alternatives to Coinbase